jessepedler/scraper/README.md

 # Snippet Sniper

-A quick utility to start learning on how to generate snippets from links.
+A quick utility to start learning about how to generate snippets from links.

 ## The web today
 - Almost all of the major sites have integrated Open Graph markup.
 This alone should get us 80-90% of the way to good snippets.